Sammaye/mongoglue/README.md

 This function is a special helper for `findOne`.
 It will take either a `MongoId` or the hexadecimal string representation of an `ObjectId` (`MongoId`) and will return the found document.

+### Searching

+You can use a function within each model called `search()` to search for all documents in a full text manner using regexes.

+The function has a signature of:

+	search(an_array_of_fields_to_search, a_term, an_extra_query_piece);

+And can be exampled by:

+	$model->search(array('title', 'description'), 'sammaye', array('user_id' => new MongoId()));

+Note: The search is very primative.
+It does not detect ranking nor relavance, merely just finds documents with those terms in the specified fields.

+Note: With MongoDB 2.4 this function will become obsolete due to the new full text search abilities, use this if you are on an older version of MongoDB.

+Note: Please refer to the documentation page on (http://docs.mongodb.org/manual/reference/operators/#_S_regex)[$regex] where by it states:

+> $regex can only use an index efficiently when the regular expression has an anchor for the beginning (i.e. ^) of a string and is a case-sensitive match.
+> Additionally, while /^a/, /^a.*/, and /^a.*$/ match equivalent strings, they have different performance characteristics.
+All of these expressions use an index if
+> an appropriate index exists; however, /^a.*/, and /^a.*$/ are slower. /^a/ can stop scanning after matching the prefix.

+This function uses index unfriendly regexes to perform its search.
+Please ensure you have something else which limits the query first i.e.:

+    $model->search(array('title', 'description'), 'sammaye', array('user_id' => new MongoId()));

+Whereby I use the `user_id` to actually limit the query.

 ## Write Concern